scloud19/SECipedia/Node/net.md

 					socket.setNoDelay([noDelay])
 						By default, TCP connections buffer data before sending it off.
 							Setting noDelay to true will immediately fire off data each time socket.write() is called

+					socket.write(data[, encoding][, callback])
+						Sends data on the socket

+						If the data is a string, the encoding can be set.
+						(defaults to UTF8)

+						returns true is the entire data was flushed to the kernel buffer.
+							The kernel buffer is a place where reads/writes are directed to.
+								This mitigates having to repeatedly hit the physical disk.

+						returns false if some/all was queued in user memory.  'drain' will be emitted when the buffer is free again

+						callback
+							executed when the data is finally written out This may not be immediate

+						HELPFUL STACK OVERFLOW QUESTION
+							The documentation for write() says:

+							Returns false to indicate that the kernel buffer is full, and the data will be sent out in the future.

+							and the documentation for the drain event says:

+							After a write() method returned false, this event is emitted to indicate that it is safe to write again.

+							What does that mean?
+Do I have to wait for the drain event before I can write again?
+What happened to the data which I tried to write?
+Is that lost?
+What happens when I call write without waiting for the drain event?

+							Answer:
+							You can call write() without caring about the return value safely.
+Node will buffer any write calls while the kernel buffer is full, and push them in order as you would expect.
+You do not need to wait for the 'drain' event before writing again.

+							Optionally, you can check the return value of write() and then notify the thing that is writing to the Stream that the buffer is full.
+This is exactly what Stream#pipe() does.

+							So usually, just use Stream#pipe() and all the goodies are taken care of for you :)

+							What happens if you call process.exit() while the res.write is still buffered in user memory (i.e. not flushed to the kernel buffer)?
+Does the response get lost? – Emmett Apr 23 '14 at 21:32

+							@Emmett yes, if you call process.exit() while there's buffered write calls remaining to be flushed then that data will be lost. – TooTallNate May 25 '14 at 15:55